 This tutorial explains how to set up a website to distribute your plugins.
-It assumes that your plugins are correctly installed in your local ImageJ setup.
+It assumes that your plugins are correctly installed in your local ImageJ2 setup.

 See the Distribution page for a discussion of the benefits of update sites and how they fit in to plugin development.

-By far the easiest method to provide your macros, scripts and plugins to other users, letting them keep up-to-date in the most convenient manner, is to set up your personal update site.
+The easiest method to provide your macros, scripts and plugins to other users, letting them keep up-to-date in the most convenient manner, is to set up an update site on the

-To start using your update site, in ImageJ start the updater with Help › Update and click on the Manage update sites button:
+To start using your update site, in ImageJ2, start the Updater with Help › Update and click on the button:

 Dedicated plugin update sites

 Rather than having a single update site for many plugins, it is highly advised to set up dedicated update sites for each plugin that could be of interest to the community.